cloudiator/java-rest-client/docs/Job.md

 # Job

+Represents a job in the system.
+A job is a logical group of tasks
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **name** | **String** |  |